West-leading Lakers beat Suns 117-107 for 3rd win in row

 Kyle Kuzma, sporting blond hair, had three 3-pointers in the second.
 Bradley scored on a smooth behind-the-back pass from James.
 Kentavious Caldwell-Pope beat the shot clock with a casual heave on a 3-pointer.
 Dwight Howard chipped in eight points and the Lakers shot 61% in taking a 74-41 lead into halftime.

-Kuzma added 19 points and Bradley had 18.
+Kuzma added 19 points and Bradley had a season-high 18.

 Devin Booker scored 32 points and Kelly Oubre Jr. added 26 for the Suns.
 Phoenix had won two in a row after losing eight straight.